Viktoria-Todorova/Small_Projects/Flashcard Study App/README.md

 ![4](https://github.com/user-attachments/assets/8d27bc37-99e4-4707-96dd-4665392e1b6c)

-when the user wants to see the next Flascard it choses Next Flascard
+When the user wants to see the next Flascard it choses Next Flascard

+# 🎉 Conclusion of the Project 🎉

+The Flashcard Study App is a dynamic and user-friendly tool designed to enhance learning through a flashcard-based approach.
+It integrates core functionalities such as creating, editing, deleting, and reviewing flashcards with an intuitive graphical user interface built using Tkinter.
+The project is modular, with separate classes for flashcards, flashcard management, and the application interface, promoting scalability and maintainability.

+By combining interactive features with predefined flashcards across various categories, the app provides a versatile platform for both casual learners and dedicated students.
+This project demonstrates the effective use of Python’s object-oriented programming principles and GUI development capabilities, making it a great foundation for further enhancements or adaptations to different learning contexts.